HaydarK03/kernel-lqx/README.md

-# lab-kernels
+# Kernel-Liquorix
-Laboratorium pengembangan kernel untuk operasi sistem libra
+Kernel development laboratory for the libra operating system